 Keto Zucchini Fritters with Curry Sour Cream

-Mummify these tasty snacks by striping them crosswise with the curry sour cream and adding two small pieces of olive for eyes.
+Mummify these tasty snacks fortified by zucchini and almond flour by striping them crosswise with the curry sour cream and adding two small pieces of olive for eyes.
+So simple!
 Get the recipe

 Chocolate Peanut Butter Fat Bombs

-All treats and no trick here, though you can ghost them by coating them in sugar-free white chocolate and adding keto-chocolate chip eyeballs.
+You can “ghost” these sweet treats featuring peanut butter, cream cheese, and chocolate, by coating them in sugar-free chocolate (white chocolate, of course) and adding keto-chocolate chip eyeballs.
+Trick or treat for truffles, anyone?
 Get the recipe

 Keto Chocolate Cupcakes with Buttercream Frosting

-The orange and brown looks of these little cupcakes hint at Halloween flair, but the real surprise is the flavor–moist, chocolatey, and delicious without the sugar.
+The orange and brown looks of these little cupcakes hint at Halloween, but the real surprise is the flavor–moist, chocolatey, and delicious without the sugar.
+They’re totally keto yet taste like the real thing thanks to coconut flour and almond flour and keto chocolate!
 Get the recipe

 Yes, there are some wonderful low- to no-carb candies out there that you can buy and serve.
 Find some of our favorites below.